 Trevor R. Getz

-I am a historian of Africa whose interests include interdisciplinary methodologies, critical theory, and popular ways of thinking about the past.
+I am a historian of Africa and the world whose interests include history education, critical theory, and popular ways of thinking about the past.
 Most of my work revolves around issues surrounding gender and slavery in West Africa, although I have also published in the fields of world history, heritage studies in South Africa, the scholarship of teaching and learning, and modern imperialism and colonialism.
-I am currently working on a two-volume world history for Oxford University Press, an edited volume on scholarly and popular approaches to the past for Ohio University Press, and a monograph on the intersection of slavery, parenthood, adulthood, and marriage in nineteenth century Gold Coast (West Africa).
+I am currently the principle content manager for the World History Project,, series editor for the Oxford University Press's Uncovering History series and collborating on the history for the 21st Century Project.
 When I’m not being a professional historian, I still dabble in other kinds of history: I enjoy building models of RAF fighters, reading speculative fiction, and I play with trains.

 Courses Recently Taught

 - Approaches to African Pasts